Palace Theatre, London: 21st century

 After Les Misérables left the theatre in 2004, Lloyd Webber refurbished and restored the auditorium and front of the house, removing the paint that covered the onyx and Italian marble.
-Lloyd Webber premiered his musical The Woman in White at the Palace later in 2004, which ran for 19 months.
-Monty Python's Spamalot opened in 2006 and ran until 2009.
-It was replaced by Priscilla Queen of the Desert, which played through 2011, and Singin' in the Rain played from 2012 to 2013.
-In 2012, it was one of the 40 theatres featured in the DVD documentary series Great West End Theatres, presented by Donald Sinden.
-In April 2012, Lloyd Webber's Really Useful Group sold the building to Nimax Theatres (Nica Burns and Max Weitzenhoffer).
-Nimax purchased the Apollo, Duchess, Garrick and Lyric Theatres from Really Useful in 2005.
+He premiered his musical The Woman in White at the Palace later in 2004, which ran for 19 months.
+Monty Python's Spamalot ran from 2006 until 2009, replaced by Priscilla Queen of the Desert through 2011.
+Singin' in the Rain played from 2012 to 2013.
+It was one of the 40 theatres featured in the 2012 DVD documentary series Great West End Theatres, presented by Donald Sinden.
+In 2012, Lloyd Webber's Really Useful Group sold the building to Nimax Theatres, which purchased the Apollo, Duchess, Garrick and Lyric Theatres from Really Useful in 2005.
 The next show was The Commitments from 2013 to 2015.

-Harry Potter and the Cursed Child, a two-part play written by Jack Thorne based on an original story by Thorne, J. K. Rowling and John Tiffany, began previews at the theatre on 7 June 2016 and opened officially on 30 July.
-The production was suspended in March 2020 due to the COVID-19 pandemic and reopened on 14 October 2021 after a 19-month break.
+Harry Potter and the Cursed Child, a two-part play by Jack Thorne based on an original story by Thorne, J. K. Rowling and John Tiffany, began previews at the theatre in June 2016 and opened on 30 July.
+The production was suspended in March 2020 due to the COVID-19 pandemic and reopened in October 2021.

 In August 2024, a double-decker bus crashed into the canopy on the side of the building; there were no injuries, and performances at the theatre were not expected to be interrupted.